ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 ## 🏹 Manual resolution of fingerprints

 Unless a fingerprint is added to a patch, the fingerprint will not be resolved automatically by ReVanced Patcher before the patch is executed.
-Instead, the fingerprint can be resolved manually using various overloads of the `resolve` function of a fingerprint.
+Instead, the fingerprint can be resolved manually using various overloads of a fingerprint's `resolve` function.

 You can resolve a fingerprint in the following ways: